Clio Logo

 Over the years as the university grew and was able to construct new buildings for its science programs, the building's name changed.
 When the Chemistry and Biology moved into their own building in 1942, the Science Building became the Geology-Physics Building.
 When Physics moved out in the 1970s, it became known as the Geosciences Building.
 When Geosciences moved to Flarsheim Hall in 1999, the university decided to convert the building to faculty office space.
 At that time it was decided to name the building after legendary professor of sociology, Ernest Manheim, whose tenure at the university had lasted more than 60 years.

-In 1938, he accepted an invitation from new University of Kansas City President Clarence Decker to teach Sociology.
+In 1938, he received an invitation from new University of Kansas City President Clarence Decker to teach Sociology.
 He thought to himself at the time, "What better place to study the sociology of the United States than in the center of the country."
 During his tenure at the university, Manheim became one of the country's and the world's most renowned sociologists.
-Much of his work centered on the urban decay, poverty, and crime.
+Much of his work centered on urban decay, poverty, and crime.
 His work was recognized with such honors as August Stern, Guggenheim and Fulbright fellowships.
 He also received the University of Missouri's highest honor, the Thomas Jefferson Award.
-Manheim was a champion of civil rights and once and once threatened to organize a boycott of a Sociology Conference in Omaha, unless African American Sociologist be allowed to attend and utilize the same hotel facilities.
+Manheim was a champion of civil rights and once threatened to organize a boycott of a Sociology Conference in Omaha, unless an African American Sociologist be allowed to attend and utilize the same hotel facilities.
 He was invited to give expert testimony in the landmark Brown Vs. Topeka Board of Education case.
 Many of his students, such as Alvin Brooks, would go on to become civil rights leaders in Kansas City.

 Manheim was a renaissance man.
 In addition to his work in sociology he had a passion for athletics, the theater and music.
 He was a tournament quality fencer and often helped with the university's fencing classes and with instruction for actors at the University Playhouse.
 He acted in, directed and helped produce theater productions at the university and in the Kansas City community.
 He was a passionate tennis player and few were the students that could beat him even when he was past his prime.
 His expertise in music ranged from folk to classic and he was talented on folk instruments such as the lute.
 His love of music drew him into Kansas City artist Thomas Hart Benton's circle and Ernest and his wife Anna could be frequently found in the Saturday night jam sessions at the Benton's home.
-He and Benton sometime performed on local radio stations.
+He and Benton sometimes performed on local radio stations.
 He composed a number of classical pieces including a symphony played by the Kansas City Philharmonic Orchestra.

 The old Science Building was renamed Manheim Hall in 1999 in honor of Dr. Manheim's 60+ years of service to the university.
 Ernest Manheim passed away in 2002.